I am an Associate Professor in Classics (Roman History) at the University of Durham.

 Research

-My research interests include the languages of ancient Italy, linguistic and cultural contact in the ancient world, personal names, Greek and Roman comedy, and epigraphy.
+My research interests include the languages of ancient Italy, linguistic and cultural contact in the ancient world, ancient slavery, personal names, Greek and Roman comedy, and epigraphy.
 I work mostly on historical sociolinguistics, especially multilingualism, language contact and gender linguistics.

 Teaching